danifer1695/3DEngine/README.md

 Please note
 -----------
 - Program's entry point is Project_06.cpp
-- This repository is for display purposes only, it has not been optimized to be ran on any foreign machines.
+- This repository is a work in progress, and thus it has not been optimized to be ran on any foreign machines.

 Libraries used
 --------------